 JTBD focuses on understanding what customers are trying to get done in their lives to improve themselves and what set of tools (products) they 'hire' to best do so.
 Sounds simple enough, but it is a powerful starting point to understanding product innovation and competition.
 Do you drink coffee to (1) have some relaxing personal time reading in your living room nook before a hectic day (2) socialize with locals/friends on a Sunday morning (3) to gain mental focus and energy?
 Depending on your goals you might be happy with a home coffee machine (1), replacing coffee with the new neighborhood tea shop that has great seating (2), or a subscription to weekly delivered kale-wheatgrass smoothies (3) (and hence, the title of the book).

 JTDB is often discussed as being superior to more familiar approaches to product development, such as persona based customer research that is heavy on demographics and activities.
-In the above example, it would be argued that personas focus on a archetype customer like 'Katrina' who is 36, married with one child, plays basketball, makes $109,000/yr, an entrepreneur in the construction-tech field, and has little time between managing her kid's school schedule and client meetings to drink her coffee.
+In the above example, personas focus on a archetype customer like 'Katrina' who is 36, married with one child, plays basketball, makes $109,000/yr, an entrepreneur in the construction-tech field, and has little time between managing her kid's school schedule and client meetings to drink her coffee.
 This might lead a product innovator to iteratively design features like an in-store automatic robot coffee barista or a better tasting instant coffee.

 While these features might incrementally improve sales at a coffee shop or a retail product line, the persona entirely misses that she generally drinks coffee to rapidly help her gain energy and keep her regular for a bathroom visit (try to suss that out in a superficial customer interview!).
 In this case, 'Katrina' might hire the subscription kale-wheatgrass smoothie instead to give her more sustained energy and regular digestive health so she can tackle the mental and physical stresses of a hectic day.
 Such a product could actually take away significant market share from coffee in the long term.
 'Katrina' could easily be 36 and married or 65 and retired.
-What really matters is not her observed traits but that there exists a substantial group of people all struggling to use coffee and other products to quickly feel energetic and healthy everyday.
+What really matters is not her observed traits, but that there exists a substantial group of people all struggling to use coffee and other products to quickly feel energetic and healthy everyday.
 Of course these JTBD examples are generally concocted to have personas focused on demographics.
 In reality there is a middle ground where better personas focus on customer identity struggles identified by more customer interviews and less broad survey data.

 2) Top Takeaways for JTBD